RobertARandolph/AdmiralBumbleBee.com/_posts/2020-11-13-DAW-v-DAW-7-Cubase.md

 series: latency
 ---

-Next up in the latency/jitter testing is Reaper!
+Next up in the latency/jitter testing is Cubase!

 If you don't understand what this is, please [read the introduction post]({% post_url 2020-10-25-daw-v-daw-721 %}) (This article is being updated if/when changes are made!).